Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language Pre-trained (VLP) models play a crucial role in bridging the gap between images and texts, enabling multimodal understanding, generation, and response.
-These models take advantage of abundant information from large-scale unlabelled datasets via self-supervised pre-training, e.g., CLIP \cite{radford2021learning}, ALBEF \cite{li2021align}, and TCL \cite{yang2022vision}.
-The knowledge acquired during the pre-training phase can be effectively transferred to various downstream tasks with minimal additional training, e.g., fine-tuning.
-This transferability makes VLP models highly versatile and efficient, allowing them to adapt to new tasks and datasets with relatively low computational costs.
-Due to their promising performance, VLP models have been widely applied to various vision-language tasks, ranging from multimodal retrieval \cite{liu2021image} to image captioning \cite{zhou2020unified}.

-As the deployment of VLP models continues to grow, evaluating their robustness has become essential.
-This is vitally important for real-world applications, especially in sensitive and high-stakes applications, where potential threats and uncertainties demand models that are both robust and reliable.
-Furthermore, uncovering model vulnerabilities would drive advancements in the development of more resilient and reliable neural networks.
-Adversarial attacks serve as one of the most critical strategies for assessing model vulnerabilities and have been widely studied and applied \cite{szegedy2014intriguing,zhangsurvey,madry2018towards,carlini2017towards,long2024convergence,zhang2024effective,zhang2025maa}.
-These attacks primarily involve crafting imperceptible perturbations that, when injected into data, can mislead models into making incorrect predictions.
+Vision-Language Pre-trained (VLP) models play a crucial role in bridging the gap between images and texts, enabling multimodal understanding, generation, and response \cite{radford2021learning,li2021align,yang2022vision}.
+Due to their promising performance and efficiency, VLP models have been widely applied to various vision-language tasks, ranging from multimodal retrieval \cite{liu2021image} to image captioning \cite{zhou2020unified}.
+As the deployment of VLP models grows, evaluating their robustness has become essential, particularly in high-stakes applications where reliability is critical.
+Uncovering model vulnerabilities would drive advancements in the development of more resilient and reliable neural networks.
+Adversarial attacks are a key strategy for probing model vulnerabilities and have been extensively studied \cite{szegedy2014intriguing,zhangsurvey,madry2018towards,carlini2017towards,long2024convergence,zhang2024effective,zhang2025maa}.
+These attacks typically involve crafting imperceptible perturbations that, when applied to input data, induce incorrect model predictions.